Suspect found guilty of shooting man in Fowler last year

-WARREN, Ohio (WKBN) – A jury has reached a verdict in the case of a man charged with a shooting in Fowler last year.
+WARREN, Ohio (WYTV) – A jury has reached a verdict in the case of a man charged with a shooting in Fowler last year.

 On Tuesday, William Gambino, Jr. was found guilty of felonious assault, aggravated robbery and having weapons under disability.
 It took the jury only one hour to reach a verdict.